Dan Pastorini: Professional career

 Pastorini was also named to the 1975 AFC Pro Bowl Team.
 Pastorini's best season came in 1978 when he threw for a career-high 2,473 yards and 16 touchdowns.

 In the 1978 playoffs, Pastorini fared very well, helping lead the Oilers to wins over the Miami Dolphins and AFC East division champion New England Patriots.

 Pastorini's last game as a Houston Oiler was the 1979 AFC championship game against the Pittsburgh Steelers, a game which many Oilers fans contended was decided when the officials blew a call on a Mike Renfro touchdown reception.
 Instant replay rules were not in effect at the time, so the play could not be reviewed as it would be in the present day.
 The best replay angles NBC could provide of the play show Renfro clearly catching the ball and getting both feet in the endzone with no juggling.
 It was not clear to the referees but was clear to some viewers of the game that Renfro had complete control of the ball when he hit the ground.
 His feet according to the replays were both in bounds when he had possession of the ball.
 The play was a major turning point in the momentum of the game, which resulted in a Steeler victory.

-Later in 1980, Oilers owner, Bud Adams, traded Pastorini to the Oakland Raiders in exchange for an aging Ken Stabler who was 3 years Pastorini's senior.
+Later in 1980, Oilers owner, Bud Adams, traded Pastorini to the Oakland Raiders in exchange for an aging Ken Stabler who was three years Pastorini's senior.

 Five weeks into the 1980 season with Oakland, after posting a 2–2 record, Pastorini broke his leg against the Kansas City Chiefs.
 The fans, who had been unhappy with his performance and wanted to see backup Jim Plunkett, cheered when they realized he was hurt.
 Plunkett, a Heisman Trophy winner out of Stanford, and former starting quarterback for the New England Patriots and San Francisco 49ers, had been with the Raiders as a backup quarterback since 1978.
 He took over and led the Raiders to a Super Bowl victory over the Philadelphia Eagles in January 1981.
+Pastorini was later inducted into the Houston Sports Hall of Fame.